bayyangjie/Data-Analytics-for-Decision-Makers/index.md

 ![Image 14](https://github.com/bayyangjie/Data-Analytics-for-Decision-Makers/blob/main/Pictures/Picture%2014.png)

 ## Objective #4
-Determine which hotel features contribute to a high star rating ( >=4) From the KMeans clustering output below, only hotels in cluster 2 have a star rating of 4 and above.
-There are some features that hotels in this cluster have that leads to a higher star rating.
-Firstly, as shown in the image below, hotels in cluster 2 have spa facilities while hotels in the other 2 clusters do not have.
+Determine the contributing factors that lead to low/high star ( >=4) hotel rating

+From the KMeans clustering output below, only hotels in cluster 2 have a star rating of 4 and above.
+There are some features that hotels in this cluster have that leads to a higher star.
+Based on the image shown below, we can make the following inferences.

+Firstly, hotels in cluster 2 have spa facilities while hotels in the other 2 clusters do not have.

 Secondly, the number of rooms in the hotel could also play a part in the star rating of the hotel.
-As shown in the bottom image, hotels in clusters 2 have over 2600 rooms.
-Having more rooms to accommodate more bookings can means that more guests are able to book the hotel which can also lead to a higher chance of obtaining good star ratings too.
+Hotels in cluster 2 have over 2600 rooms.
+Having more rooms to accommodate more bookings can mean that more guests can book the hotel which can also lead to a higher chance of obtaining good star ratings too.

 Contributing factors for lowest star rating of hotels in cluster 3:
 Hotels in cluster 3 have the lowest star rating but this could be due to the absence of a casino, a facility/feature that hotels in the other two clusters have.
 A casino is a popular place for tourists, thus the benefits of having it can greatly affect a hotel’s rating.
 Although hotels in cluster 3 do have a tennis court, but it may not be appealing enough to garner higher ratings.
 This could also be due to the observation that most traveller types in this cluster as well as the entire dataset are couples, most might prefer to explore other types of facilities that the hotel has to offer.